giuseongit/rf/README.md

 # rf

 rf (**r**epository **f**inder) is a simple tool that helps you change directory.
-This is particular useful for developers who work on various souftware each day.
+This is particular useful for developers who work on various software each day.
 It can be stressful to deal with all those cds commands, so this little tool scans a directory and build an internal index of all the directories that are a git or svn repository, and then it helps changind directory without having to deal with paths.

 ### Example